CarlDownsOracle/oci-splunk-observability/README.md

          }
      }

-Finally, the `fields` object is not required.
-Use the [Splunk HEC examples](https://docs.splunk.com/Documentation/Splunk/latest/Data/HECExamples) as a guide.
+Refer to the [Splunk HEC examples](https://docs.splunk.com/Documentation/Splunk/latest/Data/HECExamples) page as a guide.

 ---